wildminder/ComfyUI-VoxCPM/README.md

 This custom node handles everything from model downloading and memory management to audio processing, allowing you to generate high-quality speech directly from a text script and optional reference audio files.

 **✨ Key Features:**
+*   **High-Fidelity Audio (v1.5):** Supports 44.1kHz sampling rate, preserving high-frequency details for clearer, richer audio.
 *   **Context-Aware Expressive Speech:** The model understands text context to generate appropriate prosody and vocal expression.
 *   **True-to-Life Voice Cloning:** Clone a voice's timbre, accent, and emotional tone from a short audio sample.
 *   **Zero-Shot TTS:** Generate high-quality speech without any reference audio.
-*   **Automatic Model Management:** The required VoxCPM model is downloaded automatically and managed efficiently by ComfyUI to save VRAM.
+*   **Automatic Model Management:** Required models are downloaded automatically and managed efficiently by ComfyUI to save VRAM.
-*   **Fine-Grained Control:** Adjust parameters like CFG scale and inference steps to tune the performance and style of the generated speech.
+*   **Fine-Grained Control:** Adjust parameters like CFG scale and inference steps to tune the performance and style.
-*   **High-Efficiency Synthesis:** VoxCPM is designed for speed, enabling fast generation even on consumer-grade hardware.
+*   **High-Efficiency Synthesis:** VoxCPM 1.5 reduces the token rate (6.25Hz), enabling faster generation even on consumer-grade hardware.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>